 Don't hesitate to ask other questions during your appointment.

-Your doctor or mental health professional will likely ask you a number of questions.
+Your health care provider or a mental health professional will likely ask you a number of questions.
 Be ready to answer them to reserve time to go over any points you want to focus on.
-Your doctor may ask:
+Your health care provider may ask:

 - Does fear of embarrassment cause you to avoid doing certain activities or speaking to people?